mailman2018/leasemates/README.md

 - Use HTTPS in production
 - Implement rate limiting for API endpoints
 - Regular security audits and updates

-## Development Guidelines

-1. Always use environment variables for sensitive data
-2. Follow PEP 8 style guide
-3. Write tests for new features
-4. Update documentation when making changes
-5. Use meaningful commit messages

 ## Contributing